 Step 3: Disposing your waste off

-However, the note is mandatory for domestic movements in these three conditions:
+The note is mandatory for domestic movements in these three conditions:

 - The waste is being collected by registered waste carriers.